Skip to content

 • List of measured files and their hash digests

-It’s a one-time process done before you decide to freeze the system, the content will be compared with TEE attestation, TPM/vTPM attestation and IMA measurement log to verify the trustworthiness of the remote instance.
+The content will be compared against TEE attestation, TPM/vTPM attestation and IMA measurement log to verify the trustworthiness of the remote instance.

 Verification of the remote instance